Most popular

 Each group of three nucleotides encodes one amino acid.
 Since there are 64 combinations of 4 nucleotides taken three at a time and only 20 amino acids, the code is degenerate (more than one codon per amino acid, in most cases).
 The adaptor molecule for translation is tRNA….

-READ ALSO: Can you dye Armour in Minecraft?
+READ ALSO: Can you have your phone in airborne school?

 Radioactive Histidine